grafana/grafana/docs/sources/datasources/elasticsearch/_index.md

 ## Provision the data source

 You can define and configure the data source in YAML files as part of Grafana's provisioning system.
-For more information about provisioning, and for available configuration options, refer to [Provisioning Grafana][].
+For more information about provisioning, and for available configuration options, refer to [Provisioning Grafana](ref:provisioning-grafana).

 {{% admonition type="note" %}}
 The previously used `database` field has now been [deprecated](https://github.com/grafana/grafana/pull/58647).